Shuyib/data-version-ctrl/datavc_full/README.md

 # Activate the virtual environment
 source .venv/bin/activate  # On Windows, use `.venv\Scripts\activate`
 ```

+> You need a kaggle account to use the kaggle API.
+Please handle the resultant `kaggle.json` with care.
+Don't add it to the repository.
+You can enforce that by adding it .gitingore file and .dockerignore file.

 Install the required Python packages by running:

 ```bash